 The physical properties of soils have been affected by termites on a scale of huge impacts through the process of constructing the mounds as well as the selective manipulation of particles, the impacts of which considerably change depending on the type of soil and the environmental conditions.

-A study of Karnataka Bandipur Tiger Reserve shown by Jouquet et al. (2015) showed that mound wall in Luvisols had significantly more clay and less been carbon and nitrogen than much of their Ferrallsol counterparts, showing that particulate clay enrichment during the Odontotermes obesus mound wall construction is probably predominantly led by passive enrichment processes and not necessarily active selective particle rights.
-The morphology of the termite mounds has been shown to be dominated by both intrinsic soil pedagogical aspects more than colony-needs in focus, and there has been a strong focus on the paramount existence of termite’s behavior and substrate suitability.
+A study of the Karnataka Bandipur Tiger Reserve described by Jouquet et al. (2015) found that mound wall in Luvisols had significantly more clay and less carbon and nitrogen than much of their Ferralsol counterparts, showing that particulate clay enrichment during the Odontotermes obesus mound wall construction is probably predominantly led by passive enrichment processes and not necessarily active particle selection.
+The morphology of the termite mounds has been shown to be dominated by both intrinsic soil pedological aspects more than colony-needs, and there has been a strong focus on the paramount existence of termite’s behavior and substrate suitability.

-Intriguing results of subsequent studies by Jouquet et al. (2016) demonstrated that soil types had significantly different effects on soil aggregate stability, and Ferralsol mound soils were much less stable across all aggregate size fractions, with Vertisol effects limited to macro-aggregates greater than 250 μm.
+Results of subsequent studies by Jouquet et al. (2016) demonstrated that soil types had significantly different effects on soil aggregate stability, and Ferralsol mound soils were much less stable across all aggregate size fractions, with Vertisol effects limited to macro-aggregates greater than 250 μm.
 Interestingly, no changes in characteristic soil texture parameters (clay, silt, and sand proportions) were observed even when basic soil texture parameters were transformed greatly (aggregates structure, and stability).
 Implications of such findings include relevant findings on context-dependent effects of termite engineering activities on soil physical architecture, beneficial to water infiltration, root penetration and resistance to erosion within tropical agricultural landscapes.

-One of the most auricularly important contributions of the termite mounds is the chemical enhancement of their fertility and these enhancements can be quite large and differ greatly in nature across the ecological gradients and soil types.
-Deke et al. (2016) recorded that Soil of termite mounds in the Borana Zone of Southern Ethiopia had a high degree of soil organic matter (SOM) and cation exchange capacity (CEC) than the control soils, and that site-specific characteristic existed between Boku Luboma and Did Yabello sites, which might lead to the application of the termite mound soils as natural soil modifications to increase crop productivity.
+One of the most important contributions of the termite mounds is the chemical enhancement of their fertility and these enhancements can be quite large and differ greatly in nature across the ecological gradients and soil types.
+Deke et al. (2016) recorded that Soil of termite mounds in the Borana Zone of Southern Ethiopia had a higher degree of soil organic matter (SOM) and cation exchange capacity (CEC) than the control soils, and that site-specific characteristic existed between Boku Luboma and Did Yabello sites, which might lead to the application of the termite mound soils as natural soil modifications to increase crop productivity.

-More recent studies by Okweche et al. (2024) in the Nigerian ecosystems also verified that termitaria contained considerably high pH concentration, organic carbon, and available phosphorus and total nitrogen in comparison with the nearby soils, and the most common component of the mound structures was the element of aluminum.
-It was also found that a positive correlation between soil pH and organic carbon and CEC in termitaria soils and negative correlation in neighboring soils, which means that termites have a major impact on biogeochemical cycling.
-Nevertheless, Jouquet et al. (2016) found that carbon and nitrogen levels in soils of termite mounds were always lower in Ferralsol soils under all aggregation’s sizes but not in Vertisols soils under aggregations sizes greater than 2000 µm indicating that parent soil properties significantly contributed to defining the final chemical composition of soils altered by termites.
+More recent studies by Okweche et al. (2024) in the Nigerian ecosystems also verified that termitaria contained very high pH values, organic carbon, and available phosphorus and total nitrogen in comparison with the nearby soils, and the most common component of the mound structures was the element of aluminum.
+Also a positive correlation between soil pH, organic carbon, and CEC in termitaria soils was found contrasting to adjacent soils, which means that termites have a major impact on biogeochemical cycling.
+Nevertheless, Jouquet et al. (2016) found that carbon and nitrogen levels in soils of termite mounds were always lower in Ferralsols under all aggregation sizes but not in Vertisols under aggregations sizes greater than 2000 µm indicating that parent soil properties significantly contributed to defining the final chemical composition of soils altered by termites.